+Did you know that the building sector is one of the main sources of greenhouse gas emissions in the EU?
 According to statistics, 40% of energy consumption in Europe comes from buildings.
-This has led the European Commission to create Directives on Energy Efficiency that oblige us to improve the energy efficiency of buildings, introducing the concept of NZEB or Near Zero Energy Building.
+This has led the European Commission to create Directives on Energy Efficiency which oblige the improvement of the energy efficiency of buildings, thus, introducing the concept of NZEB or Near Zero Energy Building.
+This desire is reflected in The European Commission’s long-term strategy for 2050, which acknowledges the necessity of an almost complete decarbonisation of the building sector to achieve its climate objectives.
 In this article, we explain what exactly an NZEB building is and its importance in sustainable development.

-Energy consumption is something that occurs in a wide variety of circumstances and places, but it especially occurs in buildings, either family houses, residential buildings, commercial buildings or factories.
+Energy consumption is something that occurs in a wide variety of circumstances and locations, but especially in buildings, whether they are family homes, residential buildings, commercial buildings or factories.

-This is why there has been an important emphasis by the EU (European Union), as well as other organizations and countries to reduce the total amount of energy consumed by buildings.
-Starting with a reduction of the consumption to a considerable low level, until reaching almost zero amount of energy.
+This is why the EU (European Union), as well as other organisations and countries, have focused on reducing the total amount of energy consumed by buildings, starting with a reduction of consumption to a very low level, until almost zero energy is used.

-In order to reach this goal, models, plans and regulations must be established for both organizations and countries to achieve this goal in a given time frame.
-Thus, the concept of Nearly Zero-Energy Buildings (NZEB) has emerged.
+In order to achieve this goal within a given timeframe, models, plans and regulations need to be established, both for organisations and for countries.
+This is how the concept of Nearly Zero-Energy Buildings (NZEB) emerged.

-Before giving a more formal definition of what Nearly Zero-Energy Buildings, or more commonly known as NZEBs are, it is important to clear up a confusion that often arises by just reading the term, and that is …
+Before providing a more formal definition of what Near Zero Energy Buildings, more commonly known as NZEBs, are, it is important to clarify the confusion that often occurs when simply reading the term, namely …

 How could a building not consume energy?

 A Nearly Zero-Energy Building isn’t literally an energy-free building.
-When we talk about nearly zero-energy buildings, we mean buildings that on the one hand consume nearly as much energy as they produce, and this energy, in turn, comes from renewable sources, produced locally or in the surroundings.
+When we talk about nearly zero-energy buildings, we mean buildings that on the one hand consume nearly as much energy as they produce.
+This energy, in turn, comes from renewable sources, produced locally or in the surroundings.

-The official European Commission definition of NZEBs is a building that has very high energy performance… The nearly zero or very low amount of energy required should be covered to a very significant extent by energy from renewable sources, including energy from renewable sources produced on-site or nearby.
+The NZEBs definition by the official European Commission: “a building that has very high energy performance (…) The nearly zero or very low amount of energy required should be covered to a very significant extent by energy from renewable sources, including energy from renewable sources produced on-site or nearby.”